codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

-### Compare application versions across Environments
-Identify the version of the application deployed in different Environments to track the progress of the applications, understand the changes made, and ensure that customers are using the latest or most appropriate release.

-Codefresh does more than just show you the version of the application currently deployed in an Environment.
-Our UI provides intuitive diff views of Environments.
-You can:
-* View the charts (dependencies) deployed with the application and the release for each
-* Compare dependency versions with applications in different environments

-##### How to
-1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
-1. Click the version number of the application.

-{% include
-	image.html
-	lightbox="true"
-	file="/images/gitops-environments/version-info.png"
-	url="/images/gitops-environments/version-info.png"
-	alt="Helm chart version for application"
-	caption="Helm chart version for application" max-width="60%"
-%}

-{:start="3"}
-1. Switch been **Table** and **YAML** views to see the dependencies and their versions.

-{% include
-	image.html
-	lightbox="true"
-	file="/images/gitops-environments/version-table-yaml-view.png"
-	url="/images/gitops-environments/version-table-yaml-view.png"
-	alt="Table and YAML views of chart dependencies" caption="Table and YAML views of chart dependencies" max-width="60%"
-%}

-### Compare dependencies and diffs across Environments

-Compare the versions of dependencies in the same application across different Environments.
-View detailed or summarized diffs for Helm charts, values, and Kubernetes resource definitions between applications in two Environments.

-* The tabular view displays a complete list of all dependencies and their versions across more than two Environments.
-* The YAML view displays a diff between two Environments.

-##### How to
-1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
-1. Click the version number of the application.
-1. To compare the versions of dependencies in the selected application  across different Environments, enable **Compare**.
-1. Select the Environments with the applications to compare to.
-1. To compare the versions of the dependencies for the applications in the selected Environments, switch to **Table** view.

-{% include
-	image.html
-	lightbox="true"
-	file="/images/gitops-products/app-dependency-list.png"
-	url="/images/gitops-products/app-dependency-list.png"
-	alt="App dependencies and versions"
-	caption="App dependencies and versions" max-width="60%"
-%}

-{:start="6"}
-1. To see the actual diffs between the applications, switch to **YAML** view, and then toggle between **Full**/**Compact** views.

-{% include
-	image.html
-	lightbox="true"
-	file="/images/gitops-environments/version-compare-apps.png"
-	url="/images/gitops-environments/version-compare-apps.png"
-	alt="Compare versions for dependencies in different Environments" caption="Compare versions for dependencies in different Environments" max-width="60%"
-%}

 ### View deployment (Timeline) history for applications
-Review the deployments for an application.
-Clicking the application name takes you to the familiar Timeline tab in the GitOps Apps dashboard with the deployment history for the application.
-See [Monitor deployments for selected Argo CD application]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#monitoring-deployments-for-selected-argo-cd-application).
+Review the deployments for a specific application in the Products dashboard.

-1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
+1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
-1. In the Environment column with the application, click the application name to view deployment history.
+1. In the Environment column with the application you require, click the application name to view deployment history.

 {% include
 	image.html
 	lightbox="true"
 	file="/images/gitops-environments/app-timeline-view.png"
 	url="/images/gitops-environments/app-timeline-view.png"
-	alt="View deployment history for Argo CD application from GitOps Environments" caption="View deployment history for Argo CD application from GitOps Environments" max-width="60%"
+	alt="View deployment history for application from Environments dashboard" caption="View deployment history for application from Environments dashboard" max-width="60%"
 %}

-{:start="3"}
-1. To view all the application's tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top of the deployment view.
+1. To view all the application’s tabs, including the Current State, Configuration, and others, click the link to **Full View** at the top of the deployment view.

 ### Manage applications in Products
-Manage applications grouped within a Product through the application's context menu, that includes manual sync, refresh, and other options.
+Manage applications grouped within a Product through each application's context menu, that includes manual sync, refresh, and other options.

 1. In the Codefresh UI, from the Ops in the sidebar, select **Products**.
 1. Select the Product with the application for which to take action.